SciCatProject/documentation/Development/v4.x/backend/configuration/jobconfig.md

 - `method` (optional): The HTTP method for the request, e.g. "GET", "POST".
 - `headers` (optional): An object containing HTTP headers to be included in the request.
 - `body` (optional): The body of the request, for methods like "POST" or "PUT".

+It is recommended that authorization tokens be stored as environmental variables rather than included directly in the jobConfig.yaml file.

 #### Validate